 Jeff Cook's relevant critique: If Arcosanti is an 'urban laboratory,' as Ada Louise Huxtable, architectural critic for the NY Times, dubbed it, what and how are the hypotheses being tested?
 Who, exactly, is testing them?
 What tests are being used, what controls are there on those tests?

-Arcosanti most obviously attracts people who care about the planet in a very special way, people who feel that they can make a difference.
+Arcosanti most obviously attracts people who care about the planet in a special way, people who feel that they can make a difference.
 There was a dream, once, of Arcosanti as a special sort of 'hub.'
 People would return to it regularly, return to the geocenter of Arizona from the great urban centers of the globe [Paris, London, NY, Tokyo, Amsterdam, Beijing, Sao Paolo, et al].
-But did the dream take into account North-American style of hawkishness about control of personal space?
+But did the dream take into account the North-American style of hawkishness about control of personal space?